shipwright-io/community/ships/0038-release-branching-backports.md

 ### Test Plan

 CI jobs for each component repository will need to support execution from a branch that matches the release branch pattern.
-This is done by updating the `on` stanza of the GitHub action to match `release-v*` branch names (same as branch protection rules).
+This is done by updating the `on.pull_request` stanza of the GitHub action to match `release-v*` branch names (same as branch protection rules).
 This should be updated for both push events as well as pull requests that target the release branch.